TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Comparison with previous work and improved scaling relations

-We limit ourselves to the SLACS and SL2S galaxies with high SNR spectroscopy from \citet{Knabel24,Knabel_Mozumdar_2025} and this work, to minimize the potential impact of systematic errors.
-We also limit ourselves to the scaling relations that involve lensing quantities, as the others can be investigated using much larger samples of non-lens galaxies.
-Effective radii and Einstein radii are taken from \citet{Auger_2010} for the SLACS sample, from Sheu et al. (2025; submitted) for the SL2S sample, and from TDCOSMO collaboration (2025, in prep) for the TDCOSMO sample.
-The effective radii are obtained by fitting \citet{Sersic_profile} profiles to the surface brightness of the deflector, jointly with the lensed images\footnote{\citet{deVaucouleurs48} in the case of SLACS-X}.
-Noting that the formal errors are usually tiny on these quantities, we adopt 10\% as our systematic error on the effective radius \citep[e.g.,][sec.~4.1.1]{Cappellari2013p15} and 2\% on the Einstein radius \citep[e.g.,][]{Bolton08}.
-We neglect possible contributions to the lensing quantities by external convergence, since it is at a few percent level at most \citep{birrer20} and would not affect our conclusions in a significant way.
+Our goal was to investigate whether there are any differences between the SLACS, SL2S, and TDCOSMO samples \citep[][]{Millon_2020_TDCOSMO_I,birrer20, Milestone25} that might be an indication of structural evolution or differences in terms of these properties.
+We focused on the SLACS and SL2S galaxies with high S/N spectroscopy from \citet{Knabel24} and this work to minimize the potential impact of systematic errors.
+We also focused on the scaling relations that involve lensing quantities because the others might be investigated using much larger samples of nonlens galaxies.
+The effective radii and Einstein radii were taken from \citet{Auger_2010} for the SLACS sample, from \citet{William_2025_dinos_2} for the SL2S sample, and from \citet{Milestone25} for the TDCOSMO sample.
+The effective radii were obtained by fitting \citet{Sersic_profile} profiles to the surface brightness of the deflector, jointly with the lensed images\footnote{\citet{deVaucouleurs48} in the case of SLACS-X}.
+Noting that the formal errors are usually tiny on these quantities, we adopted 10\% as our systematic error on the effective radius \citep[e.g.,][sec.~4.1.1]{ATLAS_XV_Michele_2013} and 2\% on the Einstein radius \citep[e.g.,][]{Bolton08}.
+We neglected possible contributions to the lensing quantities by external convergence because it is at a few percent level at most \citep{birrer20} and would not affect our conclusions in a significant way.

-In addition to the scaling relations described by \citet{Auger_2010}, we consider a new correlation that involve the mass density profile slope $\gamma_{\rm lens}$ determined from lens models \citep[][and Sheu et al. 2025, submitted]{T24}.
+In addition to the scaling relations described by \citet{Auger_2010}, we considered a new correlation that involves the mass-density profile slope $\gamma_{\rm lens}$ determined from lens models \citep[]{T24, William_2025_dinos_2}.
 This quantity was not available to \citet{Auger_2010}.
-We note that \citet{Auger_2010} used a slope $\gamma$ derived by a joint lensing and dynamical analysis, which is the same only if the mass density profiles are exactly power laws \citep{Sonnenfeld_2013b}.
+We note that \citet{Auger_2010} used a slope $\gamma$ derived by a joint lensing and dynamical analysis, which is the same only when the mass-density profiles are exactly power laws \citep{Sonnenfeld13b}.
+All the quantities presented in this analysis are summarized in Table~\ref{tab:data}.